Convergence of the Lawrence-Doniach Energy for Layered Superconductors with Magnetic Fields near $H_{c_1}$: Introduction

-Our $\Gamma$-convergence in Theorem 1 relies on the extra assumption \eqref{h}, which makes the Lawrence-Doniach model in the extremely discrete scenario.
-Note that this assumption is only used to guarantee that the energy from the Josephson coupling term \eqref{JC} with a scaling factor $|\ln\eps|^2$ converges to zero in the limit.
-In some sense, the assumption \eqref{h} imposes a weak coupling condition between adjacent layers in the Lawrence-Doniach model.
+The extra assumption \eqref{h} in Theorem \ref{T1} makes the Lawrence-Doniach model in the extremely discrete scenario.
+In some sense, this assumption imposes a weak coupling condition between adjacent layers in the Lawrence-Doniach model.
 Nevertheless, the regime under consideration is an interesting regime.
 In fact, when $s\ll\epsilon$, it is expected that the Lawrence-Doniach model converges, in some sense, to an anisotropic Ginzburg-Landau model (see \cite{CDG} and \cite{BK}), which is not significantly different from the standard Ginzburg-Landau model in certain aspects.
 The assumption \eqref{h} is a key factor that leads to the mixture of two-dimensional and three-dimensional terms in the limiting functional $\mathcal{G}_{h_0}$, and consequently, that makes the problem more different from the three-dimensional Ginzburg-Landau model.
-It is not clear to the author whether or not the limiting functional $\mathcal{G}_{h_0}$ derived in Theorem 1 also serves as the $\Gamma$-limit of $\mathcal{G}_{LD}^{\epsilon, s}$ with $\eps$ and $s$ in other regimes, especially when $s\ll\epsilon$.
+It is not clear to the author whether or not the limiting functional $\mathcal{G}_{h_0}$ derived in Theorem \ref{T1} also serves as the $\Gamma$-limit of $\mathcal{G}_{LD}^{\epsilon, s}$ with $\eps$ and $s$ in other regimes, especially when $s\ll\epsilon$.

-The proof of the compactness and lower bound in Theorem 1 uses a standard slicing argument that has been used by Jerrard-Soner \cite{JS1} and Sandier-Serfaty \cite{SS2} for the Ginzburg-Landau functional in higher dimensions.
-A key point is to use small balls to cover the Jacobian in order to separate the energy contribution of the Jacobian from that of the other terms (see Lemma \ref{lem2.3}).
+The proof of the compactness and lower bound in Theorem \ref{T1} uses a standard slicing argument that has been used by Jerrard-Soner \cite{JS1} and Sandier-Serfaty \cite{SS2} for the Ginzburg-Landau functional in higher dimensions.
+A key point is to use small balls to cover the Jacobian in order to separate the energy contribution of the Jacobian from that of the other terms (see Theorem \ref{lem2.3}).

 The proof of the upper bound is a lot more involved.
-In Section 4, we construct the order parameters $\{u_n\}$ on the layers.
+In Section 4, we construct the order parameters on the layers.
 Essentially, on each layer, we follow the construction of test functions for the two-dimensional Ginzburg-Landau energy used in \cite{SS1} and \cite{JS}.
 Here an extra level of subtlety comes from the limiting process as the interlayer distance $s$ approaches zero, which creates some extra technical difficulties.
-In Section 5, we construct the magnetic potential $\vec A$ by slightly modifying that of the minimizer of the limiting functional $\mathcal{G}_{h_0}$.
+In Section 5, we construct the magnetic potential by slightly modifying that of the given configuration $(v,\vec{A})$.